elonguepee/devOpsCheatSheets/jenkins/jenkins-cheatsheet.md

 ### PLugin Manager
 Allows you to add, remove, disable, or enable plugins.
 Also provides information about a plugin such as version conflicts and isses that may arise from an update or installation.

+### Jenkins API
+A REST API for programmatically interacting with the Jenkins Server.